Voice of customer

 Direct feedback is Feedback received directly from clients, commonly through surveys.
 Some examples include NPS scores, lifecycle Customer Satisfaction (CSAT) scores, transactional CSAT scores, community posts, etc.

 Indirect feedback is Feedback generated by the ways clients are engaging with your product.
-For example, usage data, support data, and other behavioural metrics.
+For example, usage data, support data, and other behavioral metrics.

 VOC programs have gained traction over the years and are fast-growing segments of a core business strategy for organizations.
 They work exceptionally well for brands as customers demand more direct engagement with a firm and because capturing and acting on customer feedback is critical to understanding a prospect’s complex decision-making process.